aridjayarecipes/cutesrecipes.web.app/content/post/2100-recipe-of-any-night-of-the-week-shafed-biryani.md

 - "Meanwhile soak basmati rice."
 - "In a pressure cooker put the marinated chicken and add water and ghee (if you want it you can add more ghee), mix everything properly again"
 - "Also add the two prepared potlis to the pressure cooker"
-- "Cover the lid of the pressure cooker and cook on very slow flame for 15 minutes.(don&#39;t wait for whistle any whistle)"
+- "Cover the lid of the pressure cooker and cook on very slow flame for 15 minutes.(don't wait for whistle any whistle)"
-- "Once it&#39;s 15 min take chicken off the pressure and open the lid now squeeze and remove the to potlis and keep aside."
+- "Once it's 15 min take chicken off the pressure and open the lid now squeeze and remove the to potlis and keep aside."
 - "Lightly give a mix to the chicken and the delicious creamy rich gravy and keep the cooker aside"
 - "Take another vessel and boil water to half cook the rice."
 - "Add the two potlis that we remove from the pressure cooker earlier and add them to the water."